“He’s perfect the way he is"

 For example, Allison Allgier, OTR/L, communicates regularly with Logan’s local physical therapist to explain the team’s therapy plan for Logan.
 “Everyone on staff looks out for Logan,” Cory says.

 “Another reason we chose Cincinnati Children’s is to support research on brachial plexus injuries,” explains Cory.
 “This is really important to us.”
-Dr. Cornwall and the Brachial Plexus team are involved in several research studies, including one that examines how nerve injuries affect muscle growth.
+The Brachial Plexus team is involved in several research studies, including one that examines how nerve injuries affect muscle growth.

 Cory and her husband, Mike, remember feeling scared at the beginning of their journey with Logan’s injury.
 Now they feel relief because they have seen the progress he has made over the years.
 “He is doing awesome,” says Cory.
 “He has finger movement and he can put his arm up over his head really well.
 He runs, jumps and wrestles with his Daddy.
 He doesn’t let his injury stop him at all.”